NISE-PE Constraint: Data-Driven Predictive Control with Persistence of Excitation: Abstract

 \section{Abstract}

-Persistence of excitation (PE) of the system input is a fundamental requirement for the successful operation of data-driven model predictive control, as it ensures that the input--output data contains sufficient information about the underlying system dynamics.
+Persistence of excitation (PE) is an important requirement for the successful operation of data-driven predictive control, as it ensures that the input--output data contains sufficient information about the underlying system dynamics.
 Nonetheless, this property is usually assumed rather than guaranteed.
-This paper introduces a novel data-driven predictive control formulation that maintains persistence of excitation.
-The technical development that permits this is the characterization of the \emph{nonexciting} input set \ie~the set of inputs that lead to loss of PE, and the consequent derivation of a pair of disjoint, linear inequality constraints on the input that, if satisfied, maintain PE.
-When used in the predictive control formulation, these constraints lead to a mixed-integer optimal control problem with a single binary variable or, equivalently, a pair of disjoint quadratic programming problems that can be efficiently and reliably solved in parallel.
-Numerical examples show how these constraints are able to maintain persistence of excitation on the input during the controller's operation.
+This paper introduces a novel data-driven predictive control formulation that maintains PE.
+The technical development that allows this is the characterisation of the \emph{nonexciting input set} (NIS), \ie~the set of inputs that lead to loss of PE, and the consequent derivation of a pair of disjoint, linear inequality constraints on the input, termed \emph{NIS exclusion PE} (NISE--PE) constraint, that, if satisfied, maintain PE.
+When used in a predictive control formulation, these constraints lead to a mixed-integer optimal control problem with a single binary variable or, equivalently, a pair of disjoint quadratic programming problems that can be efficiently and reliably solved.
+Numerical examples show how these constraints are able to maintain PE during the controller's operation, resulting in improved performance over conventional approaches for both time-invariant and time-varying systems.